rebeccadavidsson/programmeren-2/problems/cards/lab/README.md

 Note that some of the methods that you wrote aren't in this diagram.
 Usually, we keep everything that's not relevant out of the diagrams.

-To determine what is relevant, we look at classes from a "user" perspective.
-What information do we need to use the class well?
-We wouldn't need to know that `Deck` has all cards in a Python list called `cards`, because `Deck` has two well-defined methods that we need to work with the deck: `shuffle` and `deal`.
+To determine what is relevant, we look at classes from another programmer's perspective.
+They might want to use your card classes to implement a game.
+What information do they need to use the class well?
+For example, they would not need to know that `Deck` stores all cards in a list called `cards`.
+They would want to know about the methods they would need to call when implementing a game: `shuffle` and `deal`.
 Everything else is *implementation detail*.

 In other words, classes' data is kept private and only through their methods should their attributes be manipulated.
 This idea is called *encapsulation*.
 However, data classes like `Card` are an exception to this rule.
 Data classes are purposely designed to hold some basic data, just like a `struct` in C, and attributes are usually manipulated directly, not through methods.